-Although it varies in different parts of the country, Internet usage in North America is up as much as 70 percent.
+Although it varies in different parts of the country, Internet usage in North America is up as much as 70 percent since the pandemic began.
 “Streaming,” which typically refers to watching movies or television shows online, has jumped by about 12 percent.

 Many consumers make purchasing decisions based on customer reviews.
 However, when it comes to B2B purchasing, the determining factor on what to purchase for a company and whom to purchase it from often depends on the inbound marketing program in place.